FunnelFunction/0.0_Dynamic_GIF_Command-Line/README.md

 - **Grok** (xAI) - Edge case analysis, optimization
 - **Gemini** (Google) - Cross-validation, testing frameworks

-> *"We beat the fuck out of ARC-AGI like they never thought possible - the actual predictive nature to understand how the next few should go based on the few examples given."* — Armstrong Knight
+> *The actual predictive nature to understand how the next few should go based on the few examples given."* — Armstrong Knight

 This is not just a GIF tool.
 This is **Executable Physics** - mathematical frameworks that compile intent into visual reality.